- Revised front-end styling and improved cab design

 - Extra safety technology – though most remains optional

-- Same wide choice of body sizes and variants
+- Same wide choice of sizes, prices from £27k

-Following swiftly after its sister van, the Renault Master – which was shown in facelifted form in April 2019, shortly after we'd scooped some spy photos – the new Movano gets all the same upgrades, which largely means improvements to safety, alongside a revised look for the front end.
+Following swiftly after its sister van, the Renault Master – which was shown in facelifted form in April 2019, shortly after we'd scooped some spy photos – the new Movano gets all the same upgrades, which means a revised range of enginnes with more power and better emissions, improvements to safety and a revised look for the front end.

-The major improvements are all related to safety.
+The other major improvements are all related to safety.